This post may contain affiliate links. Please read my disclosure.

 How gorgeous is this cocktail?!
 Ruby red, filled with prosecco, bitter flavours, juicy fresh strawberries and oranges, I mean it’s bea-utiful!

-If you love an Aperol Spritz (my all-time favourite cocktail) then you’ll love this!
-Not gonna lie, it’s way more bitter and not as fruity but just as delicious and refreshing.
+If you love an Aperol Spritz (my all-time favourite cocktail) or a Negroni cocktail then you’ll love this!
+Not gonna lie, it’s way more bitter than Aperol and not as fruity but just as delicious and refreshing.